-Cancun's public bus system stands efficient and budget-friendly.
+Cancun's municipal bus network stands efficient and budget-friendly.
 It covers both tourist and local areas.

 Collectivos (Collective Vans): These serve mainly for inter-town travel rather than within Cancun itself.
-They operate frequently from Downtown Cancun to nearby places such as Playa, Tulum, and Puerto Morelos, forming a cheaper alternative to ADO buses for these specific routes.
+They function frequently from The central business district Cancun to nearby destinations like Playa, Tulum, and Puerto Morelos, forming a cheaper alternative to ADO buses for these specific routes.
 Within Cancun, collectivos serve some specific ways to local areas, but public buses prove more common and convenient for tourists.

-The Hotel district buses run continuously along Boulevard Kukulcán.
+The Hotel district buses are in service continuously along Boulevard Kukulcán.
 They make a stop at designated stops, but you can also wave down a bus from the curb.
 Look for "Parada" signs.

-Pay in no cards, using Mexican Pesos.
-The fare stands at approximately 12-15 MXN (less than $1 USD) per ride for Hotel Zone routes.
+Pay in no cards, using Pesos.
+The fare is situated at approximately 12-15 MXN (less than $ONE US dollar) per ride for Hotel Zone routes.
 Exact change proves helpful.
 No multi-day passes exist.

 Buses operate frequently, generally every 5-10 minutes, especially on popular Hotel Zone routes (R1, R2).
 Hours typically run from early morning (around 5-6 AM) until late night (around 11 PM - 12 AM).